Introduction to auto-enrolment for business advisers

 The new workplace pensions regime provides an opportunity for you to provide your clients with new commercial services and enhance existing levels of client care.
 However, it is important to consider the associated risks and responsibilities before making any decision on offering new services.

 Even if you decide not to provide services related to auto-enrolment the new regime may still have an impact if you become aware that your clients have breached their employer auto-enrolment duties.
 In these circumstances you would need to consider what actions should be taken to comply with ethical requirements and the anti-money laundering regime.
+For the latest information on the subject, please contact the Technical Advisory Services helpline.

 Helping your clients